 Movie production budgets typically set aside a contingency amount of 20%.
 It’s not a bad idea to leave yourself a little extra for those unexpected purchases you’ll run into.
 It doesn’t have to be 20% but figure out what works best for you.

 For items that you don’t pay for every month, such as car insurance, divide the total cost per year by 12.
 This will give you a monthly cost to add to your budget worksheet.

 Get started now with a free Monthly Budget Planner and join the 7 Days to Shape Your Budget Challenge FREE, for a step-by-step guide to create your budget.
-For those of you who want a printable worksheet and something more fun to look at, this is the Monthly Budget Planner I created as part of my Money Management Kit.
+For those of you who want a printable worksheet and something more fun to look at, this is the Monthly Budget Planner I created as part of my Living Richly Budget Printables.